Member Safety Guide

 Mask Up for Safety

-Wearing face coverings is one of the ways we can prevent the spread of infectious disease and keep the Y open throughout the pandemic.
-Face coverings are required in our facilities for people age 5 and up, unless you are in the pool or shower, doing outdoor exercise as required by the state executive orders for wellness and fitness facilities.
+Wearing proper face coverings is one of the ways we can prevent the spread of infectious disease and keep the Y open throughout the pandemic.
+Masks are required in our facilities for people age 5 and up, unless you are in the pool or shower or doing outdoor exercise as required by the state executive orders for wellness and fitness facilities.
 Effective Feb.
 5, 2021, we are no longer able to accept medical exemptions.

 Share your concerns with us

-If you’re concerned about someone not wearing a mask and/or wristband, please respect their privacy.
-Notify a Y staff member discreetly rather than engaging with the other member.
+If you’re concerned about someone not wearing a mask, or wearing one incorrectly, please notify a Y staff member discreetly rather than engaging with the other member.

 Additional fitness options

 Everyone should feel safe and welcome at the Y. We encourage you to choose the exercise option that's right for you, from indoor workouts to outdoor exercise to virtual classes.

 Depending on the specific systems at our centers, we have worked to improve building ventilation using engineering controls as well as regular preventive maintenance of existing systems.
 For example, we:

 - Ensure (HVAC) ventilation systems are operating properly